Table of Contents Show

-The black widow is one of the most common spiders in Maryland and is not usually found indoors.
+The black widow is one of the most common spiders and is not usually found indoors.
 The spiders are commonly found in basement windows, wells, tool sheds, beneath lawn benches or porches, and water meters.
 They can be inside objects such as baskets, boxes, flower pots, or other items stored outside for a period of time.

 The Black widow female spider in Maryland is about 1/2 inch long, jet black with a bright red hourglass shape on the belly.
 There may be a red mark on the top of the abdomen and at the tip, which becomes easily visible when she hangs upside down on the web.

 The male Black widow spiders have a more vibrant pattern on their abdomen consisting of many red and white spots.